osxmidi/LinVst/README.md

 wine-devel packages for other distros.

-libX11 development needed for embedded version.
+libX11 development needed for embedded version (sudo apt-get libx11-dev)

 Include and Library paths might need to be changed in the Makefile for various 64 bit and 32 bit Wine development path locations (otherwise 32 bit compiles might try to link with 64 bit libraries etc).